Sgt. Fury & his Howling Commandos: Shotgun Opera: Background

 The one-shot was Alexander's first time writing a comic book and he stated in a pre-release interview that he had always loved war comics and was very happy to do it.
 The series was intended as a tie-in to Captain America: White, the delay of which resulted in this comic to be delayed.

 Publication history

 The story was first published in 2009 as a one-shot.
 It was reprinted in the hardcover collected edition named Marvel, los héroes mas poderosos #21: "Nick Fury", in December 2016 which also collected the original series of Secret Warriors issue 1 to 6.

 Plot

 The story has Nick Fury and the Howling Commandos on a mission behind enemy lines in Yugoslavia.
-It’s in the early days of the war, when Germany had just invaded the country.
-Alexander chose to use the characters of Nick Fury, Dum-Dum, Reb, Izzy, Gabe and Pinky.
+It's in the early days of the war, when Germany had just invaded the country.
+Alexander chose to use the characters of Nick Fury, Dum Dum Dugan, Rebel Ralston, Izzy Cohen, Gabe Jones, and Pinky Pinkerton.